apache/hawq-docs/clientaccess/ldap.md

 ldap ldapserver=myldap.com ldaptls=1 ldapprefix="uid=" ldapsuffix=",ou=People,dc=pivotal,dc=com"
 ```

 Specify a non-default port, with the `ldapport` parameter.
-In this example, the authentication method includes the `ldaptls` parameter and the and `ldapport` parameter to specify the port 550.
+In this example, the authentication method includes the `ldaptls` parameter and the `ldapport` parameter to specify the port 550.

 ```
 ldap ldapserver=myldap.com ldaptls=1 ldapport=500 ldapprefix="uid=" ldapsuffix=",ou=People,dc=pivotal,dc=com"
 ```

-## Enabing LDAP Authentication with a Secure Connection and TLS/SSL
+## Enabling LDAP Authentication with a Secure Connection and TLS/SSL

 To enable a secure connection with TLS/SSL, add `ldaps://` as the prefix to the LDAP server name specified in the `ldapserver` parameter.
 The default port is 636.